 BA (History and Economics): 2005, NUI Maynooth.

-Most recently, I taught a module on 'Travel and Tourism in Irish History' as part of the Maynooth University International Summer School 2017.
+In July 2017 I delivered a course on 'Travel and Tourism in Irish History' as part of the Maynooth University International Summer School.

 In Semester II, 2016-17 I delivered a third-year module ('Medicine, Culture and Society') in UCD's School of History, as well as tutoring on first- and second-year survey modules ('Ireland's English Centuries (1460-1800)' and 'The Irish Experience' respectively).

 In July-August 2016, I taught a module on 'Travel and Tourism in Irish history' as part of the Maynooth University International Summer School; the 24 students were from American and Canadian universities.

 In July 2015, I taught a module on the Great Irish Famine as part of the Maynooth University International Summer School; my class comprised 28 American students.

 I have also tutored third-years and delivered the following two modules at Maynooth University: